 I will present the paper Elegance as Protest: The Politics of Dandyism at the Social-Legal-Political Work-in-Progress workshop at Loyola University Chicago on March 17, 2023.

 I am also presenting an entry on Dandyism at the Political Concepts Graduate Conference at the New School for Social Research in NYC on March 23-24, 2023.
 Full program here.

-My name is Italo Alves and I am a PhD student in the Philosophy Department of Loyola University Chicago.
-I am currently on a DAAD research stay at the Normative Orders Cluster of Goethe University Frankfurt.
+My name is Italo Alves, and I am a Ph.D. student and instructor in the Philosophy Department at Loyola University Chicago.

 My areas of interest are Social and Political Theory and Aesthetics, especially where both intersect.
 I am currently working on a dissertation on the aesthetics of social experience, where I argue that the so-called "aestheticization of the lifeworld" is a problematic approach to the relationship between aesthetic and social forms.
 I have written on social and political philosophy and critical theory (for details, see [CV]).

 I am a member of the Society for Phenomenology and Existential Philosophy (SPEP), the Radical Philosophy Association, and the Brazilian Graduate Philosophy Association (ANPOF).
 I have held visiting research and study positions at Concordia University of Edmonton, Carleton University, Université de Montréal, Goethe-Universität Frankfurt, and the Centre Marc Bloch in Berlin.
 I hold a Bachelor's degree in Social and Legal Studies and a Master's in Philosophy from the Catholic University in Porto Alegre (PUCRS), Brazil.